GLOBAL MARKETS-Stocks and euro sag ahead of expected ECB rate hike

 By Marc Jones

-LONDON, May 4 (Reuters) - Europe's stock markets and the euro sagged on Thursday as investors waited for another European Central Bank rate rise after the U.S. Federal Reserve signalled that its marathon hiking run might finally have hit pause.
+LONDON, May 4 (Reuters) - Europe's stock markets and the euro sagged on Thursday as investors waited for another European Central Bank rate rise after the U.S. Federal Reserve signalled that its marathon hiking run may finally have gone far enough.

-Another rout in regional U.S. bank shares overnight was hardly helping spirits, but with gold XAU= a whisker away from a record high and oil LCOc1 higher after a tough few days, focus was naturally on Frankfurt.
+Another rout in regional U.S. bank shares had hardly helped the spirits, but with gold XAU= a whisker away from a record high and oil LCOc1 bouncing after a tough few days, focus was naturally on Frankfurt.

-Economists polled by Reuters expect the ECB to raise its borrowing rates for a seventh meeting in a row albeit the consensus is for a smaller quarter-point move rather than the half-point jumps it has been favouring recently.
+Economists polled by Reuters expect the ECB to raise its main 'deposit' rate for a seventh meeting in a row to 3.25%, albeit the consensus is for a smaller quarter-point move rather than the half-point jumps it has been favouring recently.

 "I am not in the camp of expecting a shock 50 basis point hike, but it's tough to see anything but a continuation of the hawkish tone," he said, pointing to the run of relatively robust data and low unemployment in key countries like Germany.